cloudmesh/cloudmesh-frugal/README.md

             Limitations:

-                frugal boot and benchmark only work on implemented providers
+                frugal benchmark only work on implemented providers.
+Azure is not supported by cloudmesh at this time.
 ```